 1. Reporting Structure

-· The STAA will report directly to the assigned entertainment venue’s Stage Production Manager.
+- The STAA reports directly to the assigned entertainment venue’s Stage Production Manager(s).

 2. Aqua Show-Related Duties

-· Assembles and disassembles all SCUBA gear required to perform his/her underwater duties, which must then be inspected by the Aqua Cast Support Diver.
+- Assembles and disassembles all SCUBA gear required to perform their underwater duties, which must then be inspected by the Aqua Cast Support Diver.

 - communicating either verbally (over comms) or by way of approved hand signals.